marcolacagnina/hpc-cluster-optimizer/README.md

 OMP_NUM_THREADS=8 ./LJOptimizer
 ```

-The output wil be`.xyz` file corresponding to the best configuration of atoms found, named `best_cluster.xyz`.
+The output will be a `.xyz` file corresponding to the best configuration of atoms found, named `best_cluster.xyz`.
 You can find it in the main project directory.
 This file contains the coordinates of the best-found atomic configuration.
 It is suggested to view the output file with software like `VMD` or `PyMOL`.